 - 2017-2019 Request for Applications Process and Requirements

-- *Q and A’s lists on the website will be updated periodically.
+After you’ve watched the videos, please review the following list of questions and answers about the RFA and the RPE program.
+Q and A’s lists on the website will be updated periodically.
 Please check back regularly.
-For the most recent Q & A lists, please click here: 2017-19 RPE Q & A through July 28
+For the most recent Q & A lists, please click here: 2017-19 RPE Q & A through March 21, 2017

 Please let AGSATF’s Prevention Coordinator, Meg Foster, know if you have any questions or if you have any difficulties accessing these links and/or materials.
 You can reach her at email@example.com or at (503) 990-6547.